“Seagull Actual, Seagull Actual, this is Seagull 1-2, over.” I called out, climbing the elevation.

 “Anything?”
-Sam asked, with jaded breaths.
+Sam asked, over his jaded puffs of dust.

 “Nothing!”
 I joined him on the ground and crouched forward.

-“There’s a refinery!
+“There’s a refinery.
 From the looks of it, I think it’s abandoned,” I said, surveying the sector on my map.
 There was nothing but sand to the extent, one or two possible hostile outposts, but too far.
 “Let’s see if we could find some rations.”

 “Would you rather die here than in a shady place?”

 “Alright!
 I’m in!”